48302-DiogoJesus/octoflows/_CODE_TODO.md

-- Executors should act on **DAG clones** (If executor spawns multiple coroutines/threads to execute multiple subgraphs in parallel its needed) downsides of cloning: can't share cached results directly

 - Create another field (metadata_storage) but pass it the same DB while in development
     - Collect metrics (make them persistent in Redis) Execution time